-The virus that causes COVID-19 is unlikely to pass through the breast milk.
+The virus that causes COVID-19 has not been found to pass through the breast milk.
 There have not been any reported cases of infants getting COVID-19 through breast milk.
-Particles of the virus have been found in a small number of breast milk samples from women with COVID-19, but these particles are not expected to cause infection in babies.
-In fact, breast milk provides protection against many childhood infections.
-People are often encouraged to continue breastfeeding or providing breast milk even when they are sick with a virus, such as flu.
+Breast milk provides protection against many childhood infections, and people are often encouraged to continue breastfeeding or providing breast milk even when they are sick with a virus, such as flu.